joubu/koha-misc4dev/README.md

 That will produce 2 sections, the "Raw data" (not really useful) and the "Average".

-You can have a look at my own generated file in the `benchmark_data` directory
+You can have a look at my own generated file in the `benchmark_data` directory.

 #### Generate a graph